⚠️ Portugal Nationality Law Changes 2025

 Before applying, you will need to provide evidence of:

-Family members can also apply for residency under the HQA Visa after the main applicant.
+Family members can also apply for residency under the HQA Visa after the main applicant, through family reunification.
 This includes your spouse and children under 18.
-If you have children over 18 who are financially dependent on you, they can also be included in your application, provided they are studying in Portugal and remain single.
+If you have children over 18 who are financially dependent on you, they can also be included in your HQA application, provided they are studying in Portugal, have a criminal record, and remain single.
+Thus, they shouldn’t be included as family members in the family reunification application.

 Investment Requirement

-Active engagement: This pathway involves participating in a start-up incubation program to establish a business in Portugal.
+Active engagements: This pathway involves participating in a start-up incubation program to establish a business in Portugal.
 Applicants work with a business incubator and an advisor to navigate local business operations and tax regulations.
-Meeting specific business performance criteria under this route can pave the way to permanent residency or citizenship.
+Meeting specific business performance requirements under this route can pave the way to permanent residency or citizenship.

-Passive investment: This option is designed for those who prefer to invest in eligible projects without being actively involved in daily business operations.
-It allows individuals to contribute to Portugal’s economy while taking a more hands-off approach.
+Passive investments: This option is designed for those who prefer to invest in eligible projects without being actively involved in daily business operations.
+It allows individuals to contribute to Portugal’s economy while taking a more hands-off approach, while not being subject to stringent business performance requirements.

 Required Documents for the Portugal HQA Visa